ANCIENT LANDSCAPE RULED BY ELEPHANTS AND BAOBABS

 THE MAN WITH GONAREZHOU SOIL IN HIS VEINS

-During one outing with John we visited conservation icon Clive Stockil, a proper legend in my circles.
+During one outing with John, we visited conservation icon Clive Stockil, a proper legend in my circles.
 Clive was hosting fortunate clients at the remote Chilo Gorge Tented Camp on the bank of a wide sandy stretch of the Runde River, a more rustic option for Chilo Gorge clients.
 We chatted for a few hours, and I was buzzing for days afterwards.
 This man is the epitome of community-based conservation, a man with Gonarezhou soil in his blood.

 After many years of hard work and dedication, the basic principles of what would later become the highly successful CAMPFIRE project were implemented, under Clive’s direction.
-This project works on the ‘community-led conservation’ principal that humans will only care for wildlife if there is a benefit for them.
-CAMPFIRE is the acronym for “Communal Areas Management Programme For Indigenous Resources” and empowers indigenous communities to take responsibility for sustainably managing natural resources for their own benefit, and to ensure the protection of the environment.
+This project works on the ‘community-led conservation’ principle that humans will only care for wildlife if there is a benefit for them.
+CAMPFIRE is the acronym for “Communal Areas Management Programme For Indigenous Resources” and empowers indigenous communities to take responsibility for sustainably managing natural resources for their benefit and to ensure the protection of the environment.

-Chilo Gorge Safari Lodge was one result of that close cooperation with the Mahenye Community, who benefit from the lodge via the development of a school and guiding academy, maintenance of a clinic, and via employment of 40 community members as lodge staff.
-Clive’s latest project with the Mahenye community is supported by the European Union, and involves the establishment of a 7,000-hectare community-driven wildlife conservancy bordering Gonarezhou National Park.
+Chilo Gorge Safari Lodge was one result of that close cooperation with the Mahenye Community, who benefit from the lodge via the development of a school and guiding academy, maintenance of a clinic, and via the employment of 40 community members as lodge staff.
+Clive’s latest project with the Mahenye community is supported by the European Union and involves the establishment of a 7,000-hectare community-driven wildlife conservancy bordering Gonarezhou National Park.

 So, what do Gonarezhou elephants have in common with a fish with the shortest lifespan of all animals with a backbone – the turquoise killifish?
 This rather extraordinary story was told to me by Simon Capon, who manages business development in Gonarezhou, during a rather enjoyable exploration of a remote section in the north of the national park.

-Gonarezhou National Park has a substantial indigenous community engagement and involvement program, embracing a number of initiatives that include conservation education, human-wildlife conflict mitigation and general outreach programs into communities neighbouring the park.
+Gonarezhou National Park has a substantial indigenous community engagement and involvement program, embracing several initiatives that include conservation education, human-wildlife conflict mitigation and general outreach programs into communities neighbouring the park.
 During my extensive discussions with the previously-mentioned Hugo van der Westhuizen, it became clear to me that the involvement of neighbouring communities is the cornerstone of the Gonarezhou team’s strategy.
 I have known Hugo for many years, and he has not changed his tune about the need to involve indigenous communities – which is possibly why this man has such a successful track record in protected area management.
 Click here to read more about these vital community programs.
 This focus on community-led conservation is shared by Clive Stockil of Chilo Gorge Safari Lodge, whose life-long commitment speaks volumes.

-Clockwise from top left: 1) Education is a vital component of community outreach © Gonarezhou Conservation Trust; 2) Shangaan dancers © Chilo Gorge Safari Lodge; 3) The annual Mahenye Festival offers tourists the opportunity to learn about and celebrate the unique and vibrant social culture of the Shangaan people © Chilo Gorge Safari Lodge; 4) Fresh potable water is an important resource for rural villagers © Chilo Gorge Safari Lodge; 5) A rural Shangaan villager shucks maize (corn) © Chilo Gorge Safari Lodge
+Clockwise from top left: 1) Education is a vital component of community outreach © Gonarezhou Conservation Trust; 2) Shangaan dancers © Chilo Gorge Safari Lodge; 3) The annual Mahenye Festival offers tourists the opportunity to learn about and celebrate the unique and vibrant social culture of the Shangaan people © Chilo Gorge Safari Lodge; 4) Fresh potable water is an essential resource for rural villagers © Chilo Gorge Safari Lodge; 5) A rural Shangaan villager shucks maize (corn) © Chilo Gorge Safari Lodge

 THE ENGINE DRIVING GONAREZHOU SUCCESS